Frequently Asked Questions

 The package will be deployed into the Linux filesystem during the build process.

-See also: Yocto Linux Kernel Development
+See also: Linux Kernel Development

 When debugging SHARC applications using CrossCore Embedded Studio (CCES) while Linux runs on the ARM core, you must configure the debug session carefully to avoid interfering with Linux execution.
+Since the ARM core boots first and starts Linux, the system is already running when you connect the debugger.

 To debug SHARC cores safely while Linux runs on ARM: